Symbolic algebra and Mathematics with Xcas

 convert or convertir can do different kind of conversions depending on the option given as the second argument.

-To convert an integer n into the list of its coefficients in a
+To convert an integer n into the list of its coefficients in

-basis b, the option is base.
+base b, the option is base.
 The arguments of convert or

-convertir are an integer n, base and b the value of the
+convertir are an integer n, base and b, the value of the

 To check the answer,